ellisp/blog-source/_posts/2018-11-06-suppressed-data.md

 category: R
 ---

+*Updated 9 November 2018 with corrected use of the left-censored survival model*

 This is a post about dealing with tables that have been subject to cell suppression or perturbation for confidentiality reasons.
 While some of the data world is only just waking up to issues of confidentiality and privacy, national statistics offices and associated researchers over some decades have developed a whole field of knowledge and tools in the area of "statistical disclosure control".
 I found [Duncan, Elliot and Salazar-Gonzalez' *Statistical Confidentiality: Principles and Practice*](https://www.springer.com/us/book/9781441978011) and excellent text on this subject when I had to get on top of it late in 2017, while working on Stats NZ's Integrated Data Infrastructure (IDI) output release processes.

 Why does one need to suppress data when it has already been aggregated and isn't sensitive itself?
 Because we fear "data snoopers" (yes, that really is the correct technical term) who will combine our published data with other datasets - public or private - to reveal sensitive information.
 For example, if we publish a table that shows there is only one hairdresser in Smallville, that in itself isn't sensitive; but if we combine it with a separate dataset showing the average income of hairdressers in Smallville we have given away their private information.
 The thing that makes statistical disclosure control so hard is that we *don't know* what other datasets the data snooper may have available to them to use in combination with our data, however innocuous it looks on its own.